-Other indicators of a full-service being delivered by the distance education school to an enrolled distance education student follow:
+Other indicators of a full service being delivered by the distance education school to an enrolled distance education student include the following:

-- the student is receiving lessons and educational support by the school's teachers; - the student has commenced, is working on, or has completed lessons and educational activities; - the student's work is regularly tracked and assessed by the school's teachers; - the student has access to a help facility provided by the school's teachers; - regular contact with the student is made by the school's teachers; - the school's teachers regularly monitor the students' learning achievements; and - the school keeps a record of any days on which a student is unable to undertake the educational program because of illness, or other reasonable cause.
+- The student is receiving lessons and educational support by the school's teachers. - The student has commenced, is working on, or has completed lessons and educational activities. - The student's work is regularly tracked and assessed by the school's teachers. - The student has access to a help facility provided by the school's teachers. - The school's teachers make regular contact with the student. - The school's teachers regularly monitor the students' learning achievements. - The school keeps a record of any days on which a student is unable to undertake the educational program because of illness, or other reasonable cause.